High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Exponential approximations of -1 waiting times

 We now extend \cref{fig:mm1_kpi_examples} using our approximation of the \classname{}-1 waiting time CDF.
 To do so, we plot the expected \classname{}-2 waiting times for $b^*(d)$ chosen to optimize this expectation subject to still meeting the \classname{}-1 constraint.
 More specifically, we use

-where this constraint is tested using our zero-inflated exponential approximation to $\cdfD_1$.
+in conjunction with our zero-inflated exponential approximation to $\cdfD_1$.

 In \cref{fig:mm1_kpi_class1_examples_bvals}, we see the expected pattern that $b^*(d)$ is monotonic in $d$.
-As a consequence of our exponential approximation, note that the KPI at target $w$ and compliance probability $p$ is achieved if and only if
+As a consequence of our exponential approximation, the KPI at target $w$ and compliance probability $p$ is achieved if and only if\footnote{This follows from rearranging \cref{eqn:zexp-def} with $\alpha=\rho/\EE \waitD_1$.}

 Thus, since $b^*(d)$ is the largest $b$ that achieves the KPI for a fixed $d$, the \classname{}-1 expected waiting time under $(d,b^*(d))$ is always the constant value equal to the RHS of \cref{eqn:kpi-mean}.
 If it were not, there would be some slack in the KPI (i.e., $\EE \waitD_1$ would be \emph{strictly} smaller than the RHS), and thus $b^*(d)$ could be taken larger while still achieving the KPI, which contradicts $b^*(d)$ being the maximum such value.
 By the conservation law, this also keeps the \classname{}-2 expected waiting time constant, which we observe in \cref{fig:mm1_kpi_class1_examples}.